center-key/hamburger-menu/README.md

 ...
 ```

-### Removing jQuery Dependency
+### Removing jQuery dependency

-The `hamburger-menu.js` file depends on jQuery, but you can eliminate **both** jQuery and the `hamburger-menu.js` file by incorporating this line of JavaScript in your website:
+The `hamburger-menu.js` file depends on jQuery, but you can eliminate **both** jQuery and the `hamburger-menu.js` file by incorporating this one line of JavaScript in your website:

 ```javascript
 document.addEventListener('click', () => {});  //workaround for sticky hover on mobile